simonbates/procdraw-old/docs/notes.md

 Some sources of errors:

 - syntax error
-- wrong number of objects sent to a function
+- unexpected shape/structure of object (such as unexpected number of arguments for a function)
-- wrong type of object sent to a function
+- unexpected type of object (such as unexpected type of argument for a function)
 - reference to an undefined variable
 - divide by zero
 - index out of bounds